ipsita193/uiux.github.io/README.md

 perfect flows perfect ux user flows help you to organize paths,that they will follow using your website or app.create & customize every element

 https://app.flowmapp.com/projects/220774/userflow/152321/

+A user flow means single user or person performing a task.It is ui each step.